 Thankfully, you won’t have to worry about just eyeballing the placement either.
 Wix includes Photoshop-esque markers for lining up the different elements on your page.
-It quickly identifies what you’re trying to match and snaps the element in place.
+It quickly identifies what you’re trying to move and snaps the element in place.

 If, however, you want to circumvent the design process completely, Wix has options for you too.
 You could hire a designer, but the ADI system is far more interesting.
 It stands for Artificial Design Intelligence and will automatically put a site together based off a short survey.

-It’s main purpose is designing online stores.
-ADI will ask what you’re selling, some general keywords that identify with your brand and color and font schemes you prefer.
+Its main purpose is designing online stores.
+ADI will ask what you’re selling, some general keywords that identify with your brand and the color and font schemes you prefer.
 Overall, the process is over within five minutes, and you can make basic tweaks to the site it spits out once it’s done.

 The point of a website builder is ease of use.
-Even so, many builders on the market are clogged down with clunky interfaces that are infuriating to learn.
+Even so, many builders in the market are clogged down with clunky interfaces that are infuriating to learn.
 Wix manages an interface that gives you plenty of power without slowing down, making it one of the easiest website builders on the market.